dai-shi/waku/README.md

 createRoot(document.getElementById("root")!).render(rootElement);
 ```

-The `name` prop is passed to the React Server Component.
-We
+The `initialInput` prop can be passed to the `Root` Component,
-need to be careful to use `serve` to avoid client-server
-waterfalls.
-Usually, we should use it once close to the root
-component.
+overriding the default input which is `""`.
 You can also re-render a React Server Component with new input.
 Here's an example just to illustrate the idea: